domijin/LibertyEarth/README.md

 See more at the [Manifesto](manifesto.md).

+> It is very preliminary and abstract at the moment.
+All questions or edits to clarify are welcome!
+>
+> To make the full picture easier to follow and digest, the following work to reduce the information barrier is scheduled.
+> 1. Idealistic level: restructure as Situation (Challenges), Root Cause, Solution.
+> 2. Practical level: detail the thoughts about Market (progressive goals), Product (technology roadmap), Execution Plan (sustainable business approach).

 ## Why this Vision

 IMHO, it is how people communicate their thoughts and how people are organized to deliver the biggest assets of human civilization.